healthcare-and-life-sciences/epic-patient-search-with-create/README.md

 ## **Business Objective**

 This accelerator aims to reduce the cost of IT by providing a free, lightweight, integration point with a customer's Epic instance.
-It will also improve a user's experience by providing a single user interface to search for, find, and open a patient's record without needing to switch systems.
+It will also improve a user's experience by providing a single user interface to search for, find, create, and open a patient's record without needing to switch systems.

 ## **Business Value and Benefits**